liviqe-ios/Liviqe/PRIVACY_POLICY.md

-# Privacy Policy for Liviqe
+# Privacy Policy for LiviQe

-Last updated: December 13, 2025
+Last updated: January 3, 2026

 ## Introduction

-Welcome to **Liviqe** (“the App”).
+Welcome to **LiviQe** (“the App”).
 This Privacy Policy explains how we handle information in relation to your use of the App.
-By using Liviqe, you agree to the terms described in this Privacy Policy.
+By using LiviQe, you agree to the terms described in this Privacy Policy.

 ## No Data Collection

-Liviqe is designed with privacy as a core principle.
+LiviQe is designed with privacy as a core principle.

 - We **do not collect**, store, transmit, share, or process **any personal data**.
 - We **do not collect** identifiable or non-identifiable information.